wesslen/verifi-icwsm-2018/README.md

 ## Paper

-Karduni, A., Wesslen, R., Santhanam, S., Cho, I., Shaikh, S., and Dou W. (2018).
+Karduni, A., Wesslen, R., Santhanam, S., Cho, I., Volkova, S., Arendt, D., Shaikh, S., and Dou W. (2018).
 Can You Verifi This?
 Studying Uncertainty and Decision-Making about  Misinformation in Visual Analytics.
 ICWSM 2018.

 ## Instructions to run